melmanm/melmanm.github.io/_posts/2023-02-01-article5-azure-ad-b2c-session-management-with-MSAL-and-react-js-part2.md

 categories: misc
 tags:
 - Azure-AD-B2C
-- Custom-Policy
+- OAuth
 - Authentication
-- OpenId-Connect
-- React.js
+- React
 ---

-This article continues the topic of session management In Azure AD B2C.
+This article continues the series, related with session management solutions in Azure AD B2C.
 [Previous post](https://melmanm.github.io/misc/2023/01/31/article4-azure-ad-b2c-session-management-with-MSAL-and-react-js-part1.html) outlined polling-based approach to determine session status in SSO scope.
 Today I will focus on **front-channel logout**.

 As the article goal is to inspect session management from application perspective, I will refer to the code samples.
 Code samples originate from to React.js SPA application, supported by MSAL.js library.